 *** Due to a cancellation, two weeks in July 2014 are now available ***

 Nestled among ancient oak and chestnut trees at the end of a picturesque valley with a beautiful view of the Pyrennees, the morning birdsong or calls of owls and crickets in the evenings is all that disturbs the peace.
 The gite is part of what was once the wine 'chai' for this rural property and still retains it's old beams and stone masonry whilst offering all modern conveniences and comforts.
-Guests often comment that this gite is a 'great find' and feels more like a home than a rental property.
+Guests often comment that this gite is a 'great find' and feels more like a home than a rental property in very serene surroundings.

 Discreetly located away from the main house, the gite is light and airy and with its thick stone walls stays cool even on the warmest days.
 Tastefully decorated and furnished, it presents a wonderful place from which to explore the surrounding countryside, wineries, local markets, the historic city of Pau or to venture further afield to the mountains, the Basque country, Lourdes, the Atlantic beaches, Biarritz, St Jean de Luz or St Sebastian in Spain, all of which are within a day's journey.
 Golf, trout and salmon fishing, river rafting, tennis and surfing, waterskiing and waterboarding are all available in the region.
 Wine tasting and tours of the wineries and vineyards are offered by many of the vintners.

 Less strenuous pursuits include frequent brocante/antique fairs and fine dining at several Michelin starred restaurants including Michel Guerard's 3* 'Eugenie les Bains' and its associate restaurant 'La Ferme au Grives' surrounded by its stunning gardens.
 There are many music festivals during the summer - notably the famed International Jazz Festival at Marciac in August which is only 40 minutes away.